telerik/kendo-ui-core/docs/controls/data-management/grid/walkthrough.md

 If you use locked (frozen) columns in your grid, executing `resize` is not necessary.

-The `resize` method will work for Kendo UI versions delivered after the Kendo UI Q3 2013 release.
-For older versions, use the following Javascript code instead of `resize`, which practically does the same:
+The `resize` method works for Kendo UI versions delivered after the Kendo UI Q3 2013 release.
+For older versions, use the Javascript code from the example below instead of `resize`, which practically does the same.

+###### Example

     $(window).resize(function() {
         var gridElement = $("#grid"),